 In most cases, bounce rates approaching 5% require serious action.

 If they’re as high as 10%, then it’s time to instigate a full-blown plan of attack.
-You need to turn things around and get those rates back to where they should be.
+You need to turn things around and get those rates back to where they should be so your next email message lands where it should.

-We looked at two major industry players to try and confirm some kind of email bounce rate benchmark.
+We looked at two major industry players to try and confirm a good email bounce rate benchmark.

 The key takeaway marketing tools noticed was how much the figures are improving each year.
 This shows the importance placed on high-quality lists and the effort made by marketers to attain them.